MarfredBarrera/cse15l-lab-reports/index.md

 2. ```grep -m [NUM] [PATTERN] [FILE]```

 The comman grep -m will count and print up to NUM lines matching the specified pattern.
-I found this using (https://en.wikibooks.org/wiki/Grep)
+I found this using the ```grep --help``` command.

 Example using ./technical/government/Alcohol_Problems/Session4-PDF.txt
 ```